rin-w/b/src/software/midi-editor/domino/setup.md

-# Setting up *Domino*
+# Domino MIDI Editor Setup

-Domino is a freeware dedicated MIDI editor written in C++ exclusively for the Windows operating system.
+Domino is a freeware dedicated MIDI editor developed independently by takabosoft.
+It is written in C++ exclusively for the Microsoft Windows operating system.

+Domino proves to be a very performant MIDI editor for blackers which makes it a prominent choice for people who want to make huge black MIDIs.

 ## Installation

 ### Download {data-step="1"}

-Here are some source links for various versions of the application:
+The following are some of the download links for various versions of the application:

 - [Domino_143e_pre-patched (.zip)][dome] (modded, v1.43, x86, English)
 - [Domino144 (.zip)][doms] (official, v1.44, x86, Japanese)